MicrosoftDocs/SupportArticles-docs/Teams/direct-routing/sip-options-tls-certificate-issues.md

 <summary><b>SBC receives "200 OK" response but not SIP options</b></summary>

-The SBC receives the **200 OK** response from the SIP proxy but not the SIP options that were sent.
+The SBC receives the **200 OK** response from the SIP proxy but not the SIP options that were sent from the SIP proxy.
 If this error occurs, make sure that the FQDN that's listed in the Record-Route or Contact header is correct and resolves to the correct IP address.

 Another possible cause for this issue might be firewall rules that are preventing incoming traffic.
-Make sure that firewall rules are configured to allow incoming connections.
+Make sure that firewall rules are configured to allow incoming connections from all [SIP proxy signalling IP addresses](/microsoftteams/direct-routing-plan#sip-signaling-fqdns?preserve-view=true#resolution).

 </details>